2 - Medical

 Symptoms

 - Shivering.
-If shivering stops, it is a sign of severe hypothermia.
+If shivering stops and you have not warmed up, it is a sign of severe hypothermia.

 Treatment